Local Simulations of Instabilities Driven by Composition Gradients in the ICM: Simulations of the Linear Regime

 In order to calculate the growth rate of the mode, we perform an exponential fit to the time evolution of the box average of the absolute value of any of the perturbed quantities, which are shown in Figure \ref{fig:perturbed_evolution}.
 As expected from the local linear mode analysis, the amplitudes of the various components of the perturbation grow exponentially at the same rate.

 The growth rate of the MTCI depends on, among other things, the value of the heat conductivity, $\chi_{\para}$, and the initial magnetic field strength, $B_0$.
 In order to illustrate this dependence, and at the same time test our modification to the code, we perform a parameter study.
 In the left panel of Figure \ref{fig:local_mtci}, we show how the growth rate increases with the value of the heat conductivity, $\chi_{\para}$.
 This is to be expected because the MTCI is driven by heat transfer along magnetic field lines.
-In the right panel of Figure \ref{fig:local_mtci}, we show how the growth rate decreases with the value of the initial magnetic field strength, $B_0$.
+In the right panel of Figure \ref{fig:local_mtci}, we show how the growth rate decreases with the value of $\beta_0^{-1}$.
 The explanation for this behavior is that magnetic tension tends to stabilize the MTCI \citep{Ber15a}.
+Magnetic tension has stabilizing effects in the limit $\oma \gg \omdy$, where $\oma = k_\para v_{\rm A}$ and $\omdy = \sqrt{g/H_0}$.
+In dimensionless units, this requirement can be written as $2k_\para^2 \gg \beta$.
+From this estimate, the growth rates shown in the right panel of Figure \ref{fig:local_mtci} should be negligible when $\beta_ {0}^ {-1} \gg 10^ {-4}$.
+The simulations and the solution to the dispersion relation show that the growth rates are already inhibited by magnetic tension at lower values of $\beta_{0}^{-1}$.
 These examples were generated by running 10 simulations at a modest resolution ($64\times 64$).
 At this resolution the growth rates match to within a percent of the values expected from linear theory.